RoyNaor/Deepfake-Detection-Project/project_book2.md

 The input dimension of 768 matches the output of both pre-trained encoders exactly, so no projection layer is needed between the fusion module and the classifier.
 The NES ratio is set to **(8, 8)** and the dilation factor to **2** within the Bottle2neck blocks, matching the configuration from the original Nes2Net paper.
 A dropout rate of **0.5** is applied within the backbone during training for regularization.

-### 4.6 Numerical Feature Dimensions and Baseline-to-Proposed Architectural Change
+### 4.6 Feature Dimensions and Architectural Comparison

 To make tensor sizes and architectural transitions explicit, This table summarizes the exact dimensions used from raw input to classifier output.